liu-congcong/MetaCAT/Documentation/README.md

 - `checkm2` and its dataset are installed and available in the system PATH.

-- Activate the `checkm2` environment first if it is installed!

 #### Estimate the quality of clusters using CheckM2

 ```text